 1. Time-saving initiatives

-Through time-saving initiatives, there can be more done to help guarantee a high-quality hire.
+Through time-saving initiatives, there can be more done to help guarantee high-quality hires.
 However, this can be difficult to achieve without the assistance of technology.
 Innovative tech solutions can help recruiters and employers manage a high volume of job applications.
 Without the risk of making bias decisions or missing out on potentially great hires due to time constraints.

 By shifting your focus and relying on automation to review, sift and rank job applications, rather than manual screening, you can significantly reduce time and improve consistency.
 Allowing additional time for recruiters to devote back to working with candidates in later stages of their application can have a major impact on ensuring they’re right for the role, happy within the hiring process and prepared for the potential new job.
 A win-win for both recruiter and candidate!